 Tap the entry to delete it.
 Tap Delete Delete at the top.

-If you have enabled sync and you add, modify, or remove an address, your changes will be reflected on all of your other devices.
+If you have enabled sync and added, modified, or removed an address, your changes will be reflected on all your other devices.

 Also Read: Best Dell Touch Screen Laptops